EngineerSmith/AppleCake/README.md

 end

 local r = 0
+local k = 0
 local _profileUpdate --Example of reusing profile tables to avoid garbage build up function love.update(dt)
 	_profileUpdate = appleCake.profileFunc(nil, _profileUpdate)
 	r = r + 0.5 * dt
-	loop(100000) -- Example of nested profiling, as the function has it's own profile _profileUpdate:stop() end
+	loop(100000) -- Example of nested profiling, as the function has it's own profile _profileUpdate:stop()

+	if k % 30 == 0 then -- We do it every 30 frames to not clutter our data
+		appleCake.markMemory() -- Adds mark with details of current lua memory usage end
+	k = k + 1
+end

 local lg = love.graphics